Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Note

-Therefore, SigLip proposes using Sigmoid Loss instead.
+Thus, SigLip proposes using Sigmoid Loss instead.
 In this approach, the loss for each image-text pair can be computed independently without requiring a global normalization factor.
 Now, each image-text dot product becomes an independent binary classification task.

 Note